lit/lit-element/README.md

   * `updateComplete`: Returns a Promise that resolves when the element has completed updating that resolves to a boolean value that is `true` if the element completed the update without triggering another update.
-This can happen if a property is set in `update()` after the call to `super.update()` for example.
+This happens if a property is set in `updated()`.
 This getter can be implemented to await additional state.
   For example, it is sometimes useful to await a rendered element before fulfilling this promise.
 To do this, first await `super.updateComplete` then any subsequent state.

   * `requestUpdate(name?, oldValue?)`: Call to request the element to asynchronously update regardless of whether or not any property changes are pending.
 This should